Anthony Davis (composer)

 Anthony Davis (born February 20, 1951) is an American pianist and composer.
 He incorporates several styles including jazz, rhythm 'n' blues, gospel, non-Western, African, European classical, Indonesian gamelan, and experimental music.
-He has played with several groups and is also professor of music at University of California, San Diego.
+He has played with several groups and is also a professor of music at the University of California, San Diego.

 Davis is perhaps best known for his operas; he has been called "the dean of African-American opera composers."
 His better known compositions include X, The Life and Times of Malcolm X, which was premiered by the New York City Opera in 1986; Amistad, which premiered with the Lyric Opera of Chicago in 1997; and Wakonda's Dream, which premiered at Opera Omaha in 2007.
-His opera The Central Park Five premiered on June 15, 2019 at the Long Beach Opera Company in California.
+His opera The Central Park Five premiered on June 15, 2019, at the Long Beach Opera Company in California.
 It won him a Pulitzer Prize for Music on May 4, 2020.